 Sources of Electrolytes

-Electrolytes are essential minerals that help maintain proper bodily functions.
+Electrolytes are chemicals that your body needs to keep working right.
 They assist in regulating fluid balance, nerve and muscle function, and maintaining normal pH levels.
 Several food sources are rich in electrolytes, making them an excellent choice for replenishing these essential minerals.

 One of the best sources of electrolytes is fruits and vegetables.
 Bananas, oranges, avocados, and spinach are great options as they contain high levels of potassium.
 Other fruits such as watermelon and strawberries, along with vegetables like broccoli and kale, provide important electrolytes like magnesium and calcium.